 In 2014-2015 a special donation from St. John's paid for the congregation to build their first church building.
-Each Sunday the loose change in our offering goes to support the ongoing ministry of the church.

 Through Rainbow Network, St. John's adopted the community of La Grecia in rural Nicaragua.
 We supply: